iamguid/ngx-mf/README.md

 (by default)
 * `InferModeNonNullable` - infer `FormControl<NonNullable<T>`
 * `InferModeFromModel` - infer `FormControl<Exclude<T, undefined>>`
-* `InferModeSaveOptional` - save optional(`field:?`) or not
+* `InferModeSaveOptional` - save optionals fields (`field?:`) or not

 If `InferModeSaveOptional` is not provided then each model field will be required, otherwise each field will be optional if source field is optional.

 You can combine `InferModeSaveOptional` with other modes with type union, for example `InferModeNullable & InferModeSaveOptional` means that each field should saves optional but every field will be nullable.

 ## Examples Of Usage